-Why, when we go on a quick weight loss diet, do we rarely get the desired result we are looking for?
+Why, when we go on a quick weight loss diet, do we rarely get the desired result we want?

 The simple explanation is that your body doesn’t run on calories, it runs on glucose, which it requires for fuel.